CasperKristiansson/pydantic-fixturegen/docs/commands/index.md

 # Command Guides

 This section expands on the high-level [CLI reference](https://github.com/CasperKristiansson/pydantic-fixturegen/blob/main/docs/cli.md) by dedicating a deep dive to every `pfg` command and subcommand.
+Prefer a rendered version?
+Visit <https://pydantic-fixturegen.kitgrid.dev/commands/> — the CLI help footers point at the same site.

 Each guide covers:

 - What the command does and when to choose it.
 - Required inputs, emitted artifacts, and deterministic controls.